SAMcGee/CITC/index.md

 ---

-**Scenario**: A hacker has just launched their first [phishing](phishing) attack against a your school!
+**Scenario**: A hacker has just launched their first [phishing](phishing) attack against your school!
 They've acquired the email addresses of all of the students in a school.
 They figured all the students must want to see the solutions for the upcoming mathematics exam (which the hacker doesn't have, but students don't know that!).
 You've been hired as an extremely young - **but extremely well paid** - consultant and your first job is to analyse an email the hacker has sent:

 >  **Date**: 13/09/2021
 >  **To**: all-students@auchenmory-high.co.uk